Jean Castex

 Jean Castex (/fr/; born 25 June 1965) is a French politician who served as Prime Minister of France from 3 July 2020 to 16 May 2022.
 He was a member of The Republicans (LR) until 2020.
 Castex served for twelve years as mayor of the small town of Prades prior to his appointment as prime minister by President Emmanuel Macron.
 He resigned his post ahead of the 2022 legislative election.
-He has been president of the state-owned RATP since November 2022.
+After leaving public office, he served as president of the state-owned RATP from 2022 to 2025, and has served as president of the SNCF since November 2025.

 Political career

 Elected in 2008 as the mayor of Prades, Pyrénées-Orientales, Castex served under Health Minister Xavier Bertrand as chief of staff in François Fillon's ministry from 2010 until 2011.
 He succeeded Raymond Soubie as Secretary-General of the Élysée under President Nicolas Sarkozy between 2011 and 2012.
 In the UMP 2012 leadership primaries, he endorsed Fillon.

 On the local level, Castex was a regional councillor of Languedoc-Roussillon from 2010 to 2015, and has served as department councillor of Pyrénées-Orientales since 2015.
 In September 2017, Castex was appointed interdepartmental delegate to the 2024 Olympics and Paralympics; he was also appointed as President of the National Sports Agency.
 On 2 April 2020, he was appointed coordinator of the phasing out of the lockdown implemented during the COVID-19 pandemic in France.

 Castex was a member of The Republicans until early 2020, where he was regarded as being socially conservative.
 Following Édouard Philippe's resignation on 3 July 2020, Castex was appointed Prime Minister by President Emmanuel Macron.
 His appointment was described as a "doubling down on a course that is widely seen as centre-right in economic terms".
 Castex subsequently named his government on 6 July.

-On 25 April 2022, following Macron's re-election as President, Castex agreed to resign as prime minister.
+On 25 April 2022, following Macron's re-election as president, Castex agreed to resign as prime minister.
 Castex had previously pledged to do so if Macron was re-elected.
 Upon his resignation, Castex's government resigned as well, effective on 16 May.